 '''

 public class CatalogContext : DbContext

 {

 public CatalogContext(DbContextOptions<CatalogContext> options) : base(options)

 {

-}

 public DbSet<CatalogItem> CatalogItems { get; set; }

 public DbSet<CatalogBrand> CatalogBrands { get; set; }

 public DbSet<CatalogType> CatalogTypes { get; set; }

 // Additional code ...

 }

 '''

-You can have additional code in the DbContext implementation.
-For example, in the sample application, we have an OnModelCreating method in the CatalogContext class that automatically populates the sample data the first time it tries to access the database.
+You can have additional DbContext implementations.
+For example, in the sample Catalog.API microservice, there's a second DbContext named CatalogContextSeed where it automatically populates the sample data the first time it tries to access the database.
 This method is useful for demo data.

-You can also use the OnModelCreating method to customize object/database entity mappings with many other EF extensibility points.
+Within the DbContext, you use the OnModelCreating method to customize object/database entity mappings and other EF extensibility points.